 Rossiiskaia Akademiia Nauk.
 2008.
 Prognoz nauchno-tekhnologicheskogo razvitiia Rossiiskoi Federatsii na dolgosrochnuiu perspektivu (do 2030g.)
-(Pronosis of the long-term perspective of scientific-technical development of the Russian Federation to 2030.)
-Moscow.
+(Pronosis of the long-term perspective of scientific-technological development of the Russian Federation to 2030.), Moscow.

 Sal’nikov, V. A., A. A. Gnidchenko and D. I. Galimov.
 2016.
 “Otsenka otraslevykh effektov integratsii Rossii, Belorussii i Kazakhstana za schet proizvodvennoi kooperatsii (Evaluating the sectoral effects of integrating Russia Belarus and Kazakhstan on the basis of cooperation in production),” Problemy prognozirovaniia, No. 1, pp. 134–148.

 Solov’ev, S. A. and S. A. Goriachev.
 2016.
 “O programme modernizatsii inzhenerno- tekhnicheskoi sistemy APK Rossii, Belorussii i Kazakhstana (On the program for modernizing the engineering-technical system of the agricultural-industrial comlex of Russia, Belarus and Kazakhstan),” Problemy prognozirovaniia, No. 3, pp. 149–54.